americanexpress/create-using-template/README.md

 ##### `lifecycle` object<function>, optional

-These functions will run at specific stages of the generation lifecycle<!-- .slide: data-fullscreen -->
+These functions will run at specific stages of the generation lifecycle.

 * `preGenerate`: runs before the module is generated
 * `postGenerate`: runs after the module is generated